-What do you think of when you hear someone mention stewardship?
+In Part 1, we ask: What do you think of when you hear someone mention stewardship?
 Money, talents, or ownership?
 For many, money is the first thing on their minds and that often leads to uncomfortable feelings.

-Knowledge and tools are great for your head, but you also need a heart to shape experience into judgment and wisdom.
+In Part 2, knowledge and tools are great for your head, but you also need a heart to shape experience into judgment and wisdom.
 Learn to understand the numbers and balance them with what you value in your heart.

-Financial goals are the basis of personal financial planning.
+In Part 3, financial goals are the basis of personal financial planning.
 A great many people are working hard to save and invest, but do not have a plan, or at least not one sufficiently specific to assess progress.

 The adjustments families need to make can be improved by a good understanding of the stresses of separation and a strategy for thriving.

 A paraphrased version of portions of Proverbs 31.